Dewynion/InstanTTS/README.md

 # InstanTTS
 A program designed to allow people to use TTS through voice chat in conjunction with VB Virtual Audio Cable.

+Uses [NAudio](https://github.com/naudio/NAudio) by Mark Heath.

 ## Usage
-I'm holding off putting out an executable because ~~I'm still planning on adding a secondary output device (so you can hear what's being played while also using a virtual audio device to play audio through input), but I keep putting this off and don't know why.~~ i forgot how github releases works
+Download the latest stable release, unzip the contents into a folder and run the executable.

-If you want to use the software as-is, clone the repository, install NAudio via NuGet, and build the executable from source.
+If you want to use a development, clone the repository, install NAudio via NuGet, and build the executable from source.

 In order to use the software *as intended* and not just to play text-to-speech for yourself, install [VB Virtual Audio Cable](https://vb-audio.com/Cable/) or any other virtual audio device of choice.
 Set your output device to `CABLE Input` or equivalent.